 Given that the largest addition of weight in an electric bike comes from the electric motor and battery, the only way to significantly reduce the weight would be to use a smaller battery and motor, which also goes against the whole point of buying an electric bike-motor assist.

-Fortunately, more big brand names are entering the e-bike market and due to advanced technology electric bikes are weighing less with every new model.
+Fortunately, more big brand names are entering the e-bike market in the USA and due to advanced technology electric bikes are weighing less with every new model.

 With improved battery designs and lighter frame materials, you can find e-bikes today weighing as low as 30 pounds, even though these have a pretty premium price tag!